vmware-clarity/ng-clarity/SECURITY.md

 To report a vulnerability or a security-related issue, please contact the before mentioned email address with the details of the vulnerability.
 The email will be fielded by the Clarity Security Team.
 Emails will be addressed within 5 business days, including a detailed plan to investigate the issue and any potential workarounds to perform in the meantime.
 Do not report non-security-impacting bugs through this channel.
 Use [GitHub issues](https://github.com/vmware-clarity/ng-clarity/issues) instead.

 ## Proposed Email Content

 Provide a descriptive subject line and in the body of the email include the following information:

-*   Basic identity information, such as your name and your affiliation or company.
+- Basic identity information, such as your name and your affiliation or company.
-*   Detailed steps to reproduce the vulnerability (POC scripts, screenshots, and logs are all helpful to us).
+- Detailed steps to reproduce the vulnerability (POC scripts, screenshots, and logs are all helpful to us).
-*   Link to [Clarity Stackbliz](https://stackblitz.com/@clr-team) where the vulnerability is reproduceable will be much appreciated.
-*   Description of the effects of the vulnerability on Clarity Angular and the related hardware and software configurations.
+- Description of the effects of the vulnerability on Clarity Angular and the related hardware and software configurations.
-*   How the vulnerability affects Clarity Angular usage and an estimation of the attack surface, if there is one.
+- How the vulnerability affects Clarity Angular usage and an estimation of the attack surface, if there is one.
-*   List other projects or dependencies that were used in conjunction with Clarity Angular to produce the vulnerability.
+- List other projects or dependencies that were used in conjunction with Clarity Angular to produce the vulnerability.

 ## When to Report Vulnerability

-*   When you think Clarity Angular has a potential security vulnerability.
+- When you think Clarity Angular has a potential security vulnerability.
-*   When you suspect a security vulnerability, but you are unsure it impacts Clarity Angular.
+- When you suspect a security vulnerability, but you are unsure it impacts Clarity Angular.
-*   When you know or suspect of a potential vulnerability on another project that is used by Clarity Angular.
+- When you know or suspect of a potential vulnerability on another project that is used by Clarity Angular.

 ## Security Vulnerability Response